psychemedia/storytelling-notes/gawain_ragnell_sovereignty.md

 WEDDYNGE OF SYR GAWENE.
 298°

 I woit nott to church tytt high maffe tyme,
-And' in the opefi halle I woit dyne, 580
+And' in the opefi halle I woit dyne,
 In myddys of alle the rowte."
 "JT am greed'," fayd' dame Gayno',
 « Butt me wold' thynk' more hono',
 And yo worfhypp' mofte ;"—
-" Ye, as for that, lady, God' you faue, 585
+" Ye, as for that, lady, God' you faue,
 This daye my worfhypp' wott I haue,
 I teit you withoute bofte."
 She made her redy to churcfi to fare,
 And' alle the State that there ware,
-Syrs, withoute lefyng ; 590
+Syrs, withoute lefyng ;
 She was arayd' in the richeft man',
 More freffher than dame Gayno'.
 Her arayment was worth ij mM' mark',
 Of good' red' nobles ftyff and' ftark',
-So rychely fhe was begoh ; 595
+So rychely fhe was begoh ;
 For alle her rayment fhe bare the bett
 Of fowlneffe, that eu I hard? tett,
 So fowit a fowe fawe neu mafi.
 For to make a fhortt conclufioh,
-[fol.
-136.]
-Whefi fhe was weddyd', they hyed' theym home, 600
+Whefi fhe was weddyd', they hyed' theym home,
 To mete alle they went;
 This fowit lady bygafi the high defe,
 She was fut foutt, and' nott curteys,
 So fayd' they alle, verament.
-Whehi the fuyce cam her before, 605
+Whehi the fuyce cam her before,
 She ete as moche as vj. that ther wore,
 That m'vaylyd' many a maf;
 Her naylys were long ynchys 1°,
 Therwith fhe breke her mete vngoodly,
 Therfore fhe ete alone.
-610
 She ette iij®. capons, and' alfo curlues 1°,
 And' greatt bake meté fhe ete vp, pde,
 Al mefi therof had' m'vaytt ;